rl-institut/SimBA/docs/source/modes.rst

     Steps of the optimization loop until full electrification is reached.

 After a single simulation is run the rotations are analyzed.
-Any time a vehicle goes below an soc of zero (or a self defined value) a low soc event is triggered.
-This event saves information about when the soc reached its minimal value and the history before that up to a point of an upper soc threshold, with the default value being 1.
-Stations inside of this time span are potentially able to mitigate the low soc and are stored with other information about the event. :numref:`low_soc_event` shows a possible soc history with a low soc event.
+Any time a vehicle goes below an SoC of zero (or a self defined value) a low SoC event is triggered.
+This event saves information about when the SoC reached its minimal value and the history before that up to a point of an upper SoC threshold, with the default value being 1.
+Stations inside of this time span are potentially able to mitigate the low SoC and are stored with other information about the event. :numref:`low_soc_event` shows a possible SoC history with a low SoC event.

 .. _low_soc_event:
 .. figure:: https://user-images.githubusercontent.com/104760879/217225588-abfad83d-9d2a-463a-8597-584e29f5f885.png
     :width: 600
     :alt: below_0_soc_event

-    Low soc event and classification of stations.
+    Low SoC event and classification of stations.

-The next step groups low soc events based on the stations which were found earlier.
+The next step groups low SoC events based on the stations which were found earlier.
 Events which share at least one station could possibly interact with each other, e.g. vehicles could share a charging station.
 Therefore groups are build which do not share any stations in between groups.
 This speeds up the optimization process since for every electrification and simulation only rotations are calculated which could be impacted by the change.

 Since greedy approaches execute the step which seems most promising in the current situation an evaluation function is needed.
 One possible approach could be to simulate each scenario, meaning simulating every case in which one of all possible stations is electrified and continuing with the best case.
 The optimizer does not use this approach.
 Instead an approximation function is used to evaluate the potential of electrifying a station.
-This approximation function analyzes the duration at each stop, the possible charging time, the soc and resulting possible charging power (battery with high socs are charged at a lower rate) as well as the upper soc threshold and minimal soc of the event.
-While this methodology is not accurate in all cases, e.g. a station could exist multiple times inside of a low soc event, therefore charging the first time at this station would alter the soc and charging power the vehicle has the second time it reaches the station, it seems well suited as heuristic for choosing the most promising station.
-The objective function of choosing what the *best* station is, is the mitigation of missing charge, i.e. what is the minimal amount of energy that needs to be inserted into the battery, so that no soc is below 0.
+This approximation function analyzes the duration at each stop, the possible charging time, the SoC and resulting possible charging power (battery with high SoCs are charged at a lower rate) as well as the upper SoC threshold and minimal SoC of the event.
+While this methodology is not accurate in all cases, e.g. a station could exist multiple times inside of a low SoC event, therefore charging the first time at this station would alter the SoC and charging power the vehicle has the second time it reaches the station, it seems well suited as heuristic for choosing the most promising station.
+The objective function of choosing what the *best* station is, is the mitigation of missing charge, i.e. what is the minimal amount of energy that needs to be inserted into the battery, so that no SoC is below 0.

 After the evaluation selected a station to be electrified the scenario input data is altered so that vehicles at this station are charged without limitation of charging points.
 This is followed up by a detailed simulation which can make use of a highly accurate solver for charging events called *SpiceEV* or a less accurate but faster solver.
 Now the resulting system has less missing charge and the potentials of stations might be decreased.
 Also a single group might have been split up into several smaller groups which can be analyzed even quicker.
 Therefore the loop repeats up until the point the missing charge in the system is zero or in other words the system is fully electrified.